 We will send you a bill each month.
-Your premium is always due by the first day of the month.
+Your penalty is always due by the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments.

-- Make your check out to Liberty at HomeLiberty at Home, not CMS or HHS.
-You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Liberty at HomeLiberty at Home Member ID on your check.
-You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount.
+• Make your check out to Liberty Medicare Healthy at Home, not CMS or HHS.
+You can also use a money order if you don't have a checking account.

+• Your check must be mailed to the address on the bill.

+• Write your Liberty Medicare Healthy at Home Member ID on your check.
+You can find your Member ID on the bill or on your ID card.

+• If someone else makes a payment for you, be sure your name and Member ID are written on the check.

+• If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount.

-Option 2: You can have the plan premium taken out of your monthly Social Security check
+Option 2: You can have the Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your plan premium this way.
+You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+What to do if you are having trouble paying your Part D late enrollment penalty

+Your Part D late enrollment penalty is due in our office by the first day of the month.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.